-Although the apps are browser-based, some (no live feed or hosted apps) run offline.
-The only difference is that the KaiOS single image advertisement (KaiAds) that runs at the start of these apps fails to run (not cached).
-By the way, the web browser app is simply labeled as Browser.
+Although third-party are apps (usually not part of the OS) are browser-based, some of apps can run offline (no feeds or hosted apps).
+The only difference is that theKaiOS single image advertisement (KaiAds) that runs at the start of these apps fails to run (not cached).
+By the way, the web browser app is simply labeled as Browser (extremely original).

-There are several companies that are working with and/or have invested over $50 million in KaiOS (as of May 2019) including Google with an investment of $22 million, which has also supplied compatible versions of Google Search, Google Assistant (speech recognition rather than using a keypad) and Google Maps.
-It is interesting that Google is helping the competition or trying to secure a position in the feature phone market — a different subset of the market.
+There are several companies that are working with and/or have invested over $50 million in KaiOS (as of 05/2019) including Google with an investment of $22 million, which has also supplied compatible versions of Google Search, Google Assistant (speech recognition rather than using a keypad) and Google Maps.
+It is interesting that Google is helping the competition or trying to secure a position in the feature phone market — a different subset of the mobile market.

-In India, Jio has invested $7 million and uses KaiOS for their mobile phones — branded as JioPhone (about $25 with keypad or $45 with a QWERTY keyboard) with its own version of the app store (Jio Store).
+In India, Jio has invested $7 million and uses KaiOS for their mobile phones — branded as JioPhone (about $25 with a keypad only or $45 with a QWERTY keyboard) with its own version of the app store (Jio Store).
 Needless to say, hackers have found a way to install and run the KaiStore on any JioPhone.

 I could not convince KaiOS to give a free unit from any vendor to test the OS so I had to buy an Alcatel A405DL running KaiOS 2.5 for $20 (no service, 802.11 only) to test this OS.
 By the way, to no one's surprise the customer support staff had no idea what KaiOS is.
 Maybe KaiOS Technologies should advertise their OS in the US.
 Maybe this way users can ask for KaiOS when buying feature phones instead of simply buying cheap mobile phones with some proprietary OS that no one has ever heard of before.
-Hence they can provide KaiOS on more units in the US as an alternative to iOS and Android in order to secure American investors.
+Hence they could provide KaiOS on more units in the US as an alternative to iOS and Android in order to secure American investors.

 The storage structure is similar to that of Android — when a mobile device is mounted.